juwai/style-guide/workflow-issue-priority.md

 ### Normal

-You can address these defects once no story is available for you in the sprint backlog.
+You can address these issues once no story is available for you in the sprint backlog.

 - Functionality or performance are impacted.
 - A certain type of users can’t use one of the features, but with low impact on revenue.